Alfresco/docs-alfresco/insight-engine/latest/install/options.md

 ## Installing with mutual TLS with the distribution zip

-Use this information to install Alfresco Search and Insight Engine on the same machine as Alfresco Content Services with mutual TLS.
+Use this information to install Search and Insight Engine on the same machine as Alfresco Content Services with mutual TLS.

-Mutual TLS is used for authentication between the Repository and Alfresco Search and Insight Engine.
+Mutual TLS is used for authentication between the Repository and Search and Insight Engine.

 This task assumes you have: